-Ibrutinib is given as capsules which are taken orally (by mouth).
-Always follow the advice of your medical team when taking ibrutinib.
-You can usually take the capsules at home.
-Make sure you know how many capsules you should take – your recommended dose of ibrutinib is based on the type of lymphoma you have and your general health.
+Ibrutinib is given as capsules or tablets which are taken orally (by mouth).
+Your recommended dose is based on the type of lymphoma you have and your general health.
 Always follow the advice of your medical team when taking ibrutinib.

-- Swallow the capsules whole with a glass of water.
+- Swallow the capsules or tablets whole with a glass of water.

-- Never open the capsules, break them or chew them.
+- Never open the capsules.
+Do not break or chew the capsules or tablets.

-- Take the capsules at about the same time every day.
+- Take the capsules or tablets at about the same time every day.